Dracula Chapter 15 Summary

 - Dr. Seward finally gets it: Lucy is a vampire.

-- And he's OK with stabbing a stake through her heart and cutting off her head, if that's what it takes.
+- And he's okay with stabbing a stake through her heart and cutting off her head, if that's what it takes.

-- But Van Helsing wants to let Arthur in on the secret, in case he found out about it later.
+- But Van Helsing wants to let Arthur in on the secret, in case he finds out about it later.

 A Note from Van Helsing to Dr. Seward, September 27